Here are a few of my favourite simple Persian Proverbs (with English translation), rich with meaning, but light on complicated vocabulary!

 - This proverb is colloquial.
-You say “it’s a goose” by saying “غازه”, rather than the formal Farsi of “غاز است”.
-See here for more on colloquial vs formal Farsi.
+You say “it’s a goose” by saying “غازه”, rather than the formal Persian of “غاز است”.
+See here for more on colloquial vs formal Persian.

 هر گردی گردو نیست — “Not everything that’s round is a walnut”